rbrugo/callables/README.md

 - `fold`

-All bit, arithmetic, equality and ordering operators have a member `.tuple` that accepts a tuple and computes the operation on its members.
+All bit, arithmetic, equality and ordering operators have a member `.tuple` that accepts a tuple-like object and computes the operation on its members.
 For example:
 `static_assert(plus.tuple(std::pair{2, 3}) == 5)`

+TODO: switch to C++23, replace all CRTPs with `deducing this`